US, China, UK, Japan, Australia, Germany and Canada see rising losses

 IAB (Interactive Advertising Bureau) Russia shows that digital accounts for a 36% share of the market for advertising in the country.
 With rampant click fraud, Russian brands are particularly vulnerable with 70% claiming to use clicks as their main parameter for advertising effectiveness.
 Many ad fraudsters have originated from Russia including perpetrators in the “Methbot” case.
 In the world of click fraud, GoodGoogle is one of the more infamous Google Ads fraudsters operating on the Russian-language forums, as shown in a recent ClickCease report on the click fraud gig economy (ClickCease, a CHEQ company, provides a small business solution for thousands of small and medium-sized businesses).
 Using a combination of custom software and hands-on customer service, GoodGoogle promises clients the ability to block the appearance of competitors’ ads.

-If you manage PPC or Paid Social ads check our click fraud prevention solution prevents ad fraud losses (whatever your country) across all Google, Facebook, LinkedIn, Pinterest, Instagram campaigns.
+If you manage PPC or Paid Social ads check our click fraud prevention solution that prevents ad fraud losses (whatever your country) across all Google, Facebook, LinkedIn, Pinterest, and Instagram campaigns.

 Want to protect your sites and ads?
 Click here to Request a Demo.